IACS-cryo/Delineation-WG/D1/deliverable1.md

 :alt: Map of not-in masks, Antarctica
 :name: notin_AQ

-**Non-overlapping areas between masks on X axis and on Y axis in Antarctica.**.
-Instead of one RGI region (peripheral) there are three RGI regions. 'all' represents RGI 19 and 20, 'main' is RGI 20, and 'perpheral' is RGI 19.
-See [gh#50](https://github.com/IACS-cryo/Delineation-WG/issues/50) for a discussion about RGI region 20.
+**Non-overlapping areas between masks on X axis and on Y axis in Antarctica.**
 ```

 <!--